dotse/tls-fed-auth/tls-fed-auth.md

 ## Terminology

--   Federation: A trusted network of entities that adhere to common security policies and standards, using FedAE for secure communication.
+-   Federation: A trusted network of entities that adhere to common security policies and standards, using MATF for secure communication.
--   Federation Member: An entity that has been approved to join the federation and can leverage FedAE for secure communication with other members.
+-   Federation Member: An entity that has been approved to join the federation and can leverage MATF for secure communication with other members.
 -   Federation Operator: The entity responsible for the overall operation and management of the federation, including managing the federation metadata, enforcing security policies, and onboarding new members.
 -   Federation Metadata: A cryptographically signed document containing information about all entities within the federation.
 -   Metadata Repository: A centralized repository storing information about all entities within the federation.